The marketing status determines if a contact can receive emails from you or not.

 When Remarkety evaluates whether a user is ultimately "marketable" or not, we apply the following logic:

 2. By default, we will send only to users with an "Opt-in status" setting of "Yes" or "Unknown".

-Transactional emails are not marketing emails, and therefor will always be sent to customers, disregarding their marketing preferences or suppressions (except for technical suppressions such as bad email address).
+Transactional emails are not marketing emails, and therefor will always be sent to customers, disregarding their marketing preferences (Opt-in) or suppressions (except for technical suppressions such as bad email address).

 This means that transactional emails should never be used to send marketing materials only.
 It's OK to add some marketing to an "order confirmation" or "status change" email, but the core purpose of that email needs to be operational and not marketing.

 For additional questions about the Opt-in status and Marketing Allowed status, contact firstname.lastname@example.org